AI-PACE: A Framework for Integrating AI into Medical Education

 \subsection{Specialty Imbalance and the Generalist Gap}

 Existing frameworks are heavily skewed toward image-centric specialties.
-Where AI education does exist, it focuses on primarily on radiology and imaging \citep{ref17}.
-We discussed previously the efforts focused on ophthalmology, and there have been critical principles outlined for Pulmonary and Critical Care Medicine \citep{ref15}.
-While specialty-specific models offer excellent depth, AI-PACE provides the necessary transferability for general medical education.
-By focusing on universal competencies, such as critical appraisal of algorithms and appropriate trust calibration, the framework prepares generalist physicians to evaluate AI-driven decision support tools across any clinical domain, rather than focusing on image-specific interpretation.
+Where AI education does exist, it focuses primarily on these fields~\citep{tolentino2024curriculum}.
+We discussed previously the efforts focused on ophthalmology, and there have been important principles outlined for Pulmonary and Critical Care Medicine~\citep{turner2025bridging}.
+Specialty-specific models address depth within defined domains.
+AI-PACE is designed to address the transferability gap, preparing generalist physicians to evaluate AI-driven decision support across specialties rather than within a single domain.

-\subsection{The "Human" Gap: Affective Competencies}
+\subsection{The ``Human'' Gap: Affective Competencies}

-Most critically, current models frequently overlook the "human" element of human-AI interaction.
-Using a Delphi approach provided a strong consensus on \textit{what} to teach \citep{ref10}, validating competencies in ethics, theory, and application, but that particular framework focuses primarily on knowledge and skills.
-What remains under-addressed is the \textit{Affective Domain}: the calibration of trust, the recognition of automation bias, and the preservation of empathy in an AI-mediated patient encounter.
-Rincón highlighted an emerging educational need for strengthening transversal skills, such as ethical awareness, to support the integration of AI as a practical tool rather than a standalone subject \citep{ref18}.
+Current models also tend to under-address the human element of human-AI interaction.
+Using a Delphi approach provided a strong consensus on \emph{what} to teach~\citep{singla2024developing}, validating competencies in ethics, theory, and application, but that particular framework focuses primarily on knowledge and skills.
+What remains under-addressed is the \emph{Affective Domain}: the calibration of trust, the recognition of automation bias, and the preservation of empathy in an AI-mediated patient encounter.
+Rincón highlighted an emerging educational need for strengthening transversal skills, such as ethical awareness, to support the integration of AI as a practical tool rather than a standalone subject~\citep{rincon2025mapping}.